8.1 Provisions

 Pension Scheme

-B. Defined Benefit Plans- General Description Provident Fund:
+B. Defined Benefit Plans- General Description Provident Fund

 The Company's contribution to the Provident Fund are remitted to the three separate provident fund trusts established for this purpose based on a fixed percentage of the eligible employee's salary and charged to the Statement of Profit and Loss.
 Shortfall of net income of trust below Government specified minimum rate of return, if any, and loss to the trust due to its investments turning stressed are being made good by the Company.

-Each employee rendering continuous service of 5 years or more is entitled to receive gratuity amount based on completed tenure of service subject to maximum of H 0.20 crore at the time of separation from the company.
-Besides, the ceiling of gratuity increases by 25% whenever IDA rises by 50% with reference to January 01,2017.
+Each employee rendering continuous service of 5 years or more is entitled to receive gratuity amount based on completed tenure of service subject to maximum of H0.20 crore at the time of separation from the Company.
+Besides, the ceiling of gratuity increases by 25% whenever IDA rises by 50% with reference to January 01, 2017.

-Post Retirement Medical Benefit Facility (PRMBF):
+Post Retirement Medical Benefit Facility (PRMBF)

-Resettlement Benefit:
+Resettlement Benefit

 Resettlement benefit is allowed to employees to facilitate them to settle down upon retirement.

-Ex gratia Scheme:
+Ex gratia Scheme

-Ex-gratia is payable to those employees who have retired before January 01, 2007 and either not drawing pension from superannuation benefit fund (as they superannuated prior to January 01, 1987, i.e., introduction of superannuation benefit fund scheme in IndianOil) or are drawing a pension lower than the ex gratia fixed for a Grade (in such case differential amount between pension and ex gratia is paid).
+Ex-gratia is payable to those employees who have retired before January 01, 2007 and either not drawing pension from superannuation benefit fund (as they superannuated prior to January 01, 1987, i.e. introduction of superannuation benefit fund scheme in IndianOil) or are drawing a pension lower than the ex gratia fixed for a Grade (in such case differential amount between pension and ex gratia is paid).

-Employees Compensation for injuries arising out of or during the course of employment:
+Employees Compensation for injuries arising out of or during the course of employment

 Employees covered under the Employees' Compensation Act, 1923 who meet with accidents, while on duty, are eligible for compensation under the said Act.
 Besides, a lumpsum monetary compensation equivalent to 100 months' Pay (BP DA) is paid in the event of an employee suffering death or permanent total disablement due to an accident arising out of and in the course of his employment.

-Felicitation of Retired Employees:
+Felicitation of Retired Employees

-The company has a scheme to felicitate retired employees on attaining different age milestones with a token lumpsum amount.
+The Company has a scheme to felicitate retired employees on attaining different age milestones with a token lumpsum amount.

-C. Other Long-Term Employee Benefits - General Description Leave Encashment:
+C. Other Long-Term Employee Benefits - General Description Leave Encashment

-is entitled to get 5 sick leaves (in lieu of 10 Half Pay Leave) at the end of every six months.
+Each employee is entitled to get 8 earned leaves for each completed quarter of service.
+Encashment of earned leaves is allowed during service leaving a minimum balance of 15 days subject to maximum accumulation of 300 days.
+In addition, each employee is entitled to get 5 sick leaves (in lieu of 10 Half Pay Leave) at the end of every six months.
 The entire accumulation of sick leave is permitted for encashment only at the time of retirement.
 DPE had clarified earlier that sick leave cannot be encashed, though Earned Leave (EL) and Half Pay Leave (HPL) could be considered for encashment on retirement subject to the overall limit of 300 days.
-Ministry of Petroleum and Natural Gas (MoPNG) has advised the company to comply with the said DPE Guidelines.
-However, in compliance to the DPE guidelines of 1987 which had allowed framing of own leave rules within broad parameters laid down by the Government and keeping in view operational complications and service agreements the company had requested concerned authorities to reconsider the matter.
+Ministry of Petroleum and Natural Gas (MoPNG) has advised the Company to comply with the said DPE Guidelines.
+However, in compliance to the DPE guidelines of 1987 which had allowed framing of own leave rules within broad parameters laid down by the Government and keeping in view operational complications and service agreements the Company had requested concerned authorities to reconsider the matter.
 Subsequently, based on the recommendation of the 3rd Pay Revision Committee, DPE in its guidelines on pay revision, effective from January 01,2017 has inter-alia allowed CPSEs to frame their own leave rules considering operational necessities and subject to conditions set therein.
-The requisite conditions are fully met by the company.
+The requisite conditions are fully met by the Company.

-Long Service Award:
+Long Service Award

-On completion of specified period of service with the company and also at the time of retirement, employees are rewarded with amounts based on the length of service completed.
+On completion of specified period of service with the Company and also at the time of retirement, employees are rewarded with amounts based on the length of service completed.
 It is a mode of recognizing long years of loyalty and faithful service in line with Bureau of Public Enterprises (currently DPE) advice vide its DO No. 7(3)/79-BPE (GM.I) dated February 14, 1983.
-On receipt of communication from MoPNG advising us that the issue of Long Service Award has been made into an audit para in the Annual Report of CAG of 2019, the Corporation has been clarifying its position to MoPNG individually as well as on industry basis as to how Long Service Awards are not in the nature of Bonus or Ex-gratia or honorarium and is emanating from a settlement with the unions under the Industrial Dispute Act as well as with the approval of the Board in line with the DPE's advice of 1983.
-The matter is being pursued with MoPNG for resolution.
-Pending this the provision is in line with Board approved policy.
+On receipt of communication from MoPNG advising us that the issue of Long Service Award has been made into an audit para in the Annual Report of CAG of 2019, the Corporation has been clarifying its position to MoPNG individually as well as on industry basis as to

-Leave Fare Allowance (LFA) / Leave Travel Concession (LTC):
+Leave Fare Allowance (LFA) / Leave Travel Concession (LTC)

 LTC is allowed once in a period of two calendar years (viz. two yearly block).
-An employee has, in any given block period of two years, an option of availing LTC or encashing the entitlements of LFA.
+An employee has, in any given block period of two years, an option of availing LTC or encashing the entilements of LFA.

 NOTE-36: COMMITMENTS AND CONTINGENCIES